shahnawaza75/metrics-webapp/README.md

 ## Acknowledgments

-- Microverse
-- Hat tip to anyone whose code was used
-- Inspiration etc.
+- Nelson Sakwa
+- [author of the original design]

 ## 📝 License